 How do I get to Dorset?

 Dorset is easily accessed via the M3 from London or the M5 from Birmingham.
 The area is also well connected by rail, receiving direct trains from London Waterloo as well as many other major towns and local stations throughout the country.
 A reliable ferry service serves the area too and many visitors take advantage of the services running to and from Poole, Plymouth, Portsmouth and Southampton.

 Can I enter as part of a group?

-You’re welcome to enter as a pair or group.
-If entering as a group you will need to appoint a team leader to co-ordinate your participation and liaise with us throughout planning, preparation and fundraising for the challenge.
+You’re welcome to enter as individual or a group.
+If entering as a team you will need to appoint a team leader to coordinate the group and liaise with us throughout your planning, preparation and fundraising for the challenge.